dad9489/PhilipsHueControl/README.md

 `light_control_v2.py`.
 It will cache data pulled from the API so subsequent calls are faster.
 If anything changes in the API such as the IP address of the Hue Bridge, the internal id of a room, etc., the cache is updated with the new data.
 The script call that caused the update will be slower, but all others after it will remain fast.

+## AutoHotKey

+`light_control.ahk` can be used to hook up this script to macros on a keyboard.
+The script right now has F20 to F23 controlling the lights for "Davids Room" and Ctrl+F20 to Ctrl+F23 controlling the lights for "Living Room".
+This can be adapted and changed to be whatever hotkeys, rooms, and scenes you wish.